MASTER OF BUSINESS ADMINISTRATION PROGRAM

 Graduates of the Brentwood University programs can obtain employment in the marketplace with any employer who is willing to hire them.
-Statistics show that students who obtain their masters degree can expect significantly higher lifetime earnings as compared to those with a bachelor or professional degrees only.
+Statistics show that students who obtain their Master’s degrees can expect significantly higher lifetime earnings as compared to those with a bachelor or professional degrees only.
 Brentwood University does not offer job placement for graduating students, nor can it guarantee gainful employment to its graduates.
-Brentwood University can assist students with identifying reputable employment liaisons (agencies and headhunters), and can provide reference materials to help students with preparing their resumes or improving their interviewing skills
+Brentwood University can assist students with identifying reputable employment liaisons (agencies and headhunters), and can provide reference materials to help students with preparing their resumes or improving their interviewing skills.

 Graduation Policy – MBA Program

-To obtain the Masters of Business Administration degree, a student must complete the following:
+To obtain the Master of Business Administration degree, a student must complete the following:

-Earn a minimum of 36 semester credits by taking the 6 core MBA courses.
+- Earn a minimum of 36 semester credits of MBA courses.